hasura/graphql-engine/manual/hasuractl/hasura_cluster_add.rst

 ::

-  -c, --cluster string   Alias the cluster to a more relevant name.
-Cluster will be added to the project with this name and can be further referred to using the same
+  -c, --cluster string   alias the cluster to a more relevant name.
+Cluster will be added to the project with this name and can be further referred to using the alias with -c flag
   -f, --file string      path to cluster metadata file -h, --help             help for add
+      --overwrite        skip confirmation and over-write if a cluster with same alias already exist

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~